 Do I need to get a lawyer?

-You are not required to get a lawyer for a workers’ compensation claim; however, unless you are very familiar with the workers’ compensation laws and system, you can easily be taken advantage of.
+You are not required to get a lawyer for a workers’ compensation claim; however, unless you are very familiar with the workers’ compensation laws and legal system, you can easily be taken advantage of.
 Regretfully, employers and insurance carriers are not in business to pay you fair compensation and provide you with costly medical treatment.
 Their job performance is based on how little they can get away with paying out on your claim.
 We recommend that you, at a minimum, consult a lawyer with extensive workers’ compensation experience before attempting to handle your workers’ compensation claim without legal representation.
-If you would like to discuss your workers’ compensation claim with Mr. Trammell, please call him at 1-800-483-0880 or complete the contact form.
+If you would like to discuss your workers’ compensation claim with Mr. Ernie Trammell, please call him at 1-800-483-0880 or complete the contact form.